Crispy Spinach Pancakes

 Adjust the heat so you don’t burn the crust.

-- Cut spinach about 1.5" long and place in a large mixing bowl.
-Add the onion and salt, 1 cup of flour into the bowl.
+- Cut spinach about 1.5-inch long pieces and place them in a large mixing bowl.
+Add the onion, salt, and 1 cup of flour to the spinach.

 - Pour 1/2 cup of water and toss everything together by using a spoon or a tong.
-Add more flour and water if you prefer more chewy pancakes.
+Add more flour and water if you prefer doughier pancakes.
 The batter consistency can be adjusted by your preference.

-- Heat 1 tablespoon of oil in a skillet over medium-low heat.
-Place a spoonful of spinach batter in a hot skillet and fry for 3 minutes.
-Flip to the other side and continue to fry for another 3 minute.
-If your pan seems too dry, drizzle more oil as needed.
-Fry the flip side for another 3 minutes.
+- Heat 1 tablespoon of oil in a skillet over medium heat.
+Place a spoonful of spinach batter in a hot skillet and fry for 2-3 minute or until golden and crispy.
+Flip to the other side and continue to fry for another 2-3 minute.
+If your skillet seems dry, drizzle more oil as needed.

 - Serve the pancakes hot with the dipping sauce.